GuillaumeSch/EHANK/README.md

-# EHANK-SovRisk
+# EHANK

-This repository contains code and data for the project on sovereign risk in an EHANK (Extended Heterogeneous Agent New Keynesian) framework.
+This repository contains code and data for the project on sovereign risk in an EHANK framework.

 ## 👥 Authors
 - Boris Chafwehe